gavin-hyl/cs38/cs38-midterm-ghua.typ

 However, since $D$ is a sink SCC, there cannot be any edges from $D$ to any vertices outside of $D$, which is a contradiction.
 Therefore, $T_v subset.eq D$ must hold.

+Therefore, we have $D = T_v$.

 ==
+_Proof:_
+Consider the graph with nodes consisting of the SCCs of the original graph, and edges consisting of edges between SCCs in the original graph.
+Let this graph be $G'$, it is a DAG.
+Let there be $m$ SCCs.
+We perform induction on $m$.
+- Base case: $m = 1$.
+  In this case, the original graph is already a single SCC, so the algorithm trivially returns the correct set of vertices in the SCC.
+- Inductive step: assume the algorithm is correct for $m = k$ SCCs.
+  Let the first sink SCC that the algorithm encounters be $D$.
+  By the previous part of the proof, we have shown that the algorithm correctly identifies the set of vertices in $D$, returns them as $T_v$, and removes them from the stack $S$.
+  Since they are removed from the stack and marked as `visited`, they will never influence the algorithm again since the only three ways the algorithm considers new nodes is
+  - in the `explore` subroutine, where it checks for unvisited neighbors of the current node.
+Since all vertices in $D$ are marked as visited, they will not be considered again.
+  - in the `postvisit` routine, it checks for neighbors of visited nodes if they are on the stack.
+Since all vertices in $D$ are removed from the stack, they will not be considered again.
+  - in the `modified dfs` subroutine, where it checks for unvisited nodes to explore.
+Since all vertices in $D$ are marked as visited, they will not be considered again.
+  To the algorithm, the vertices in $D$ are no longer part of the graph.
+  Therefore, the $G'$ graph is now a DAG with $m-1$ SCCs.
+  By the inductive hypothesis, the algorithm will correctly identify the next sink SCC in $G'$ and return the correct set of vertices in that SCC.

+Therefore, by induction, the algorithm is correct for all $m$ SCCs.
+#align(right, $qed$)